 Andrew chirps me from “The Eaglet’s” summit (1978m my GPS). 😉

-The view slightly to the southwest with Yarrow Mountain on the left, Spread Eagle Mountain in the centre, and “Raptor Peak” on the right.
-Perhaps fittingly, a beclouded Cloudy Ridge sits behind Yarrow Mountain.
+The view slightly to the southwest with Mount Yarrow on the left, Spread Eagle Mountain in the centre, and “Raptor Peak” on the right.
+Perhaps fittingly, a beclouded Cloudy Ridge sits behind Mount Yarrow.

 The view to the southwest at Spread Eagle Mountain and “Raptor Peak”.
 The other wingtip of Spread Eagle can be seen in the distance behind “Raptor Peak”.